travistangvh/ChatGPT-Data-Science-Prompts/README.md

 > Prompt: I want you to act as a career advisor.
 I am looking for a role as a `[role name]`.
 My background is `[...]`.
 How do I land the role and with what resources exactly in 6 months?

 # TROUBLESHOOT PROBLEM
-## 47. Correct Own Chatgpt Code
+## 47. Correct Own ChatGPT Code
 > Prompt: Your above code is wrong. `[Point out what is wrong]`.
 Can you try again?

 ## 48. Correct Python Code
 > Prompt: I want you to act as a software developer.
 This code is supposed to `[expected function]`.
-Please help me debug this python code that cannot be run. `[Insert function]`
+Please help me debug this Python code that cannot be run. `[Insert function]`

 ## 49. Correct SQL Code
 > Prompt: I want you to act as a SQL code corrector.
 This code does not run in `[your DBMS, e.g. PostgreSQL]`.
 Can you correct it for me? `[SQL code here]`

 ## 50. Troubleshoot PowerBI Model
 Credit: [Mathias Halkjær Petersen](https://www.linkedin.com/in/mhalkjaer/)
-> Prompt: I want you to act as a PowerBl modeler.
+> Prompt: I want you to act as a Power BI modeler.
 Here is the details of my current project. `[Insert details]`.
 Do you see any problems with the table?

 # WRITE SQL
 ## 51. Create Running Average